Absalon's Drinking Horn

-Avsalon's Drinking Horn, named for Bishop Absalon due to an incorrect tradition that he was its first owner, is a 72 cm long 14th-century drinking horn, with silver mountings, two of which were added in the 15th and early 16th centuries, now in the collection of the National Museum of Denmark.
+Avsalon's Drinking Horn, named for Bishop Absalon because of an incorrect tradition that he was its first owner, is a 72 cm long 14th-century drinking horn, with silver mountings, two of which were added in the 15th and early 16th centuries, now in the collection of the National Museum of Denmark.

 History

 The drinking horn dates from the 14th century and comes from the Cistercian Sorø Abbey.
 The incorrect tradition that it has belonged to Bishop Absalon may come from Henrik Tornekrans, its last Catholic abbot.
 It is first mentioned in the records of the Royal Danish Treasury in 1696.
 In 1845, it was transferred to the new National Museum of Denmark.